 We Can Fix It

 Gain the knowledge and confidence to fix common household issues.

-As part of a comprehensive community revitalization strategy, NeighborWorks of Western Vermont is piloting an educational program aimed at empowering women with the skills and tools to solve common home maintenance issues.
+In 2017, as part of a comprehensive community revitalization strategy, NeighborWorks of Western Vermont piloted an educational program aimed at empowering women with the skills and tools to solve common home maintenance issues.

-“We Can Fix It: A Home Maintenance Course for Women,” designed by LaborWorks Onsite Project Manager Morgan Over, is a hands-on, deep-dive into the household structures and mechanisms that frequently drive renters and homeowners to their wits ends.
+“We Can Fix It: A Home Maintenance Course for Women,” designed by Morgan Over, is a hands-on, deep-dive into the household structures and mechanisms that frequently drive renters and homeowners to their wits ends.

 “This course,” says Morgan Over, “is designed to empower women to understand and take control of the mysterious infrastructure of their living environment.
 Women will develop an understanding of how their homes function and a working knowledge of the tools that every homeowner or renter should have on hand in case of something unexpected.”